keremkoseoglu/Setlist-Generator/readme.md

 When you generate an HTML output, it will also generate an output for Igigi which can later be downloaded to Igigi (iPad) over Dropbox.

+## FlukeBox integration

+FlukeBox is a cross-streaming-service audio player, available at https://github.com/keremkoseoglu/flukebox .

+When you generate an HTML output, it will also trigger FlukeBox to generate an output for rehearsal / studying.

+To enable that functionality;

+- Install FlukeBox
+- Edit config.json so that **FLUKEBOX_DIR** points to your FlukeBox installation directory

+To disable that functionality; simply edit config.json and leave **FLUKEBOX_DIR** empty.

 ## How To Extend

 If you want to add new song properties;